freshworks/crayons/packages/crayons-core/src/components/datepicker/readme.md

 # Datepicker (fw-datepicker)

 fw-datepicker displays an input box with a calendar that enables selecting a date or date range.
 The values preselected in the input box and calendar are based on the fw-datepicker attribute values.
+All the date formats passed as attribute's values must be valid [ISO Date format](https://en.wikipedia.org/wiki/ISO_8601).

 ## Demo